dmorfe/playbook_orchestration/README.md

     - xlrd
     - pandas

+# To install the packages from CLI:
+    - sudo pip install xlrd pandas netmiko

+To install the packages for Windows, open a command prompt as an administator and run the same commomand.
+Make sure you have the lates Python version and PIP has been installed)

 Once you have your Python environment setup just copy the PyPlaybook.py into a folder in the file system you install Python.

 The tool needs to be run from the CLI and the file containing the playbook (Excel Workbook) needs to be pass arguments.

 To create your playbook(s) you can use the Excel Workbook provided in the repository.
 Make sure you don't remove the first row on the first tab of the spreadsheet since all the supported device_type are include on this raw and can be selected on the device_type column from the drop down list.

 For help on how to run the PyPlaybook.py, run the program without any parameters or with the '-h' flag. e.g:

-  - python PyPlaybook.py
+ # - python PyPlaybook.py
     usage: PyPlaybookv.py [-h] -i INPUTFILE -w W PyPlaybook.py: error: the following arguments are required: -i/--inputfile, -w [-o OUTPUTFILE]

-  - PyPlaybook.py -h
+ # - PyPlaybook.py -h
     usage: PyPlaybookv.py [-h] -i INPUTFILE -w W [-o OUTPUTFILE]

     Playbook Runner by David Morfe